-Kathy Kranias has written essays for many publications on Canadian art, including Marcelle Ferron: verre fusionné/fused glass (2024, Éditions Simon Blais), Public Art in Glass (2020, Canadian Clay and Glass Gallery) and A Thousand Colours: Sarah Hall Glass (2017, Friesens).
-Kranias has contributed articles and reviews in the field to Journal of Canadian Art History, Journal of Modern Craft, Journal for the Society of the Study of Architecture in Canada, and Studio: Craft and Design in Canada, among others.
+Kranias has written texts for many publications on Canadian art, including Marcelle Ferron: verre fusionné/fused glass (2024, Éditions Simon Blais), Public Art in Glass (2020, Canadian Clay and Glass Gallery) and A Thousand Colours: Sarah Hall Glass (2017, Friesens).
+She has contributed essays and reviews in the field to Journal of Canadian Art History, Journal of Modern Craft, Journal for the Society of the Study of Architecture in Canada, and Studio: Craft and Design in Canada, among others.

 KK-134.jpg